ourshitlegacy/jinbin-im.github.io/_pages/about.md

 latest_posts: false
 ---

-I am a Ph.D. candidate in Architectural Engineering at Hanyang University, where I also serve as a Graduate Research Assistant at the **Client Briefing and Program Management (CB&PM) Lab.** My passion lies in **Human-Centered Design (HCD) and Human–Machine Interaction (HMI) in Architectural Design.** I earned my M.S. in Architectural Engineering (2022) and B.S. in Interior Architecture Design (2020) from Hanyang University as well.
+I am a Ph.D. candidate in Architectural Engineering at Hanyang University, where I also serve as a Graduate Research Assistant at the **Client Briefing and Program Management (CB&PM) Lab.** My passion lies in **Human–Centered Design (HCD) and Human–Machine Interaction (HMI) in Architectural Design.** I earned my M.S. in Architectural Engineering (2022) and B.S. in Interior Architecture Design (2020) from Hanyang University as well.
 My academic work focuses on three key areas: **1) optimizing spatial design based on human-centered requirements**, **2) design simulation using extended reality (XR)**, and **3) natural language processing and LLM-based intelligent systems for design automation.**

 **Research Interests**